-It seems like every week someone you know is discussing the sad news that a friend or relative has dementia.
+It seems as if every week someone you know is discussing the news that a friend or relative has dementia.

-The distress it causes to families is immeasurable and on top of trying to cope with the challenges the condition presents, there’s that niggling fear…will it happen to me?
+The distress dementia causes to families is immeasurable and it can be difficult to cope with the challenges the condition presents.

-In this article, we examine what dementia is, what causes it and how you can allay your fears by making nutrition and lifestyle changes that may potentially prevent brain deterioration in old age.
+In this article, we examine what dementia is, what causes it and how you can make nutrition and lifestyle changes that may potentially prevent brain deterioration in old age.

 - What is dementia?